 - 1. There is a custom to make Kaparot with live chickens before Yom Kippur, saying the prayer as set out in the Machzor for Yom Kippur.
 The mainstream custom today is to use money instead of chickens and then to give the money to charity. - 2.
 It is a mitzva to eat and have many se'udot on the day of Erev Yom Kippur. - 3.
 Men should go to the Mikve on Erev Yom Kippur. - 4.
 Yom Kippur can only atone for sins between man and G-d.
-For sins between man and his fellow, a person must personally ask for forgiveness. - 5.
-Since women accept the fast and other restrictions at candle lighting, they must light first and then make the beracha (as on Shabbat).
+For sins between man and his fellow, a person must personally ask for forgiveness.

+- 5. Since women accept the fast and other restrictions at candle lighting, they must light first and then make the beracha (as on Shabbat).
 They also need to have changed into non-leather shoes before lighting.
-The berachot are lehadlik ner shel Yom Hakippurim and Shehecheyanu.
-If one need to travel to the synagogue by car, then she may make a condition that she is not accepting the fast until she goes to the synagogue.
-In such a situation, she may not make the beracha of Shehecheyanu when lighting candles. - 6.
+The berachot this year is lehadlik ner shel Shabbat ve Yom Hakippurim since Yom Kippur falls on Shabat and Shehecheyanu.
+If one needs to travel to the synagogue by car, then she may make a condition that she is not accepting the fast until she goes to the synagogue.
+In such a situation, she should not say the beracha of Shehecheyanu when lighting candles.
+It is said in the Synagogue with the Sheliach Tzibbur. - 6.
 A person who is seriously ill and cannot fast should consult the Rabbi beforehand as to what to do. - 7.
 It is forbidden to wash one's body during the fast.
 When it is necessary to wash the hands, one may only wash up to the knuckles.
 If one wishes, they may wring out baby wipes before the fast and then use them on Yom Kippur. - 8.
 Leather shoes must not be worn during the fast.
 Canvas or rubber shoes should be worn instead.
 Therefore, we omit the beracha she'asa li kol tsorki in the morning. - 9.
-Husband and wife must keep away from endearing physical contact during the fast. - 10.
+Husband and wife should keep away from endearing physical contact during the fast. - 10.
 It is important to prepare the prayers of Yamim Noraim and to understand them, for G-d wants our hearts in prayer. - 11.
 When making Havdala on Motza'ei Yom Kippur, (even if Yom Kippur falls on Shabbat) we do not make the beracha of Besamim.
 We make hagefen, ha'esh and hamavdil.
-The flame must be lit from a candle that burned throughout Yom Kippur (e.g., the yahrtseit candle). - 12.
-After Yom Kippur is over, it is commendable to wash our hands fully three times as we do on most mornings, since we did not to do so that day. - 13.
-One should begin some preparation for the Succah on Motza'ei Yom Kippur.
+The flame must be lit from a candle that burned throughout Yom Kippur (e.g., the yahrtseit candle).
+If one has not lit a candle from before Yom Kippur one may light a new one and use it. - 12.
+After Yom Kippur is over, it is commendable to wash our hands fully three times as we do in the mornings, since we did not to do so that day. - 13.
+One should begin some preparation for the Succah on Arba minim on Motza'ei Yom Kippur.

-May the year 5783 be a year of Happiness and Redemption! - AMEN
+May the year 5785 be a year of Happiness and Redemption! - AMEN